 I have worked directly for and with manufacturers’ engineering teams on research and development projects and led the design and implementation teams for advanced mechanical technologies and serve on the board of directors for the Arlington County Chamber of Commerce as the Sustainability Committee Chair.

 I have been an attorney in private practice, in the areas of energy, environment, and natural resources, concentrating on renewable energy resources.
 I left private practice to be a senior officer of a wind energy company.
 Now I am in the federal government, with EPA.
-So, I have seen energy policy and environmental policy from the private side and the government side, from creating policy to implementing policy.
+So, I have seen energy policy and environmental policy from the private side and the government side, from creating policies to implementing them.
 What draws me to EcoAction Arlington is that, while policy, laws, and regulations are needed to protect our environment, making policy and legal changes can take a long time, and relies on bringing others along before those changes can happen.
 EcoAction Arlington is doing things now, things that anyone can choose to do, without waiting for a new statute to pass, or new rules to go into effect.
 If someone wants to clean up a river shore, or recycle their waste, or use sustainable building materials, or reduce energy use or…well, the point is that there are many, many choices we can make right now, without new laws, by ourselves without having to convince anyone else–and EcoAction Arlington is showing people what those choices are and how to exercise them.
 Here, and now, not pie in the sky in the future.

 As a young resident of Arlington in the 1980’s, I watched the building of I-66 as it came through the neighborhood, bringing with it a multitude of changes.
 From those early days, I have been involved continuously in the Arlington community through my community association, stream clean-ups, invasive plant removal actions, Christmas in April events, the reconstruction of the Reed School and Westover Library, and the East Falls Church redesign planning effort.
 I am honored to be a board member of EcoAction Arlington where I can continue to make a difference in the environmental quality of Arlington life for all its residents.
-I have a great respect for the environment and will use my talents in support of EcoAction Arlington’s goal to provide a sustainable community that will be a shining example for other communities to follow.
+I have great respect for the environment and will use my talents in support of EcoAction Arlington’s goal to provide a sustainable community that will be a shining example for other communities to follow.
 My interest is in bringing the environmental efficiencies and choices that are now being heavily implemented by businesses and real estate developers to all Arlington residents in ways that are cost-effective and convenient to implement.

 I am deeply concerned about the growing impact of climate change and general environmental degradation and am convinced that grassroots actions are an important part of the solution.
 EcoAction Arlington plays a key role in supporting community action to make Arlington more environmentally sustainable.
 I have volunteered for EcoAction Arlington for the last few years and as I enter retirement from the federal government, I look forward to using my organizational and planning skills to assist EcoAction Arlington in furthering its mission.
 I plan also to become a Master Gardener and blend my interest in sustainable landscaping with my work with EcoAction Arlington.